 Storage Tips

-You can also freeze the unbaked dough balls and pull them out of the freezer whenever you are craving your cookie fix.
-Place the dough balls on a lined baking pan to flash freeze for 1 hour, before transferring to an airtight container or ziploc bag.
-Just remember to coat them in sugar before baking and add a couple of minutes to the baking time.
+You can also freeze the unbaked dough balls, which is a great way to plan ahead during busy holiday baking.
+To do this, place the dough balls on a lined baking pan and flash-freeze them for about an hour before transferring them to an airtight container or a Ziploc bag.
+When you’re ready to bake, just coat the frozen dough in sugar and add a couple of minutes to the baking time for perfect results every time.

 Common Questions

-As the cookies spread, they crackle due to the combination of ingredients that makes them spread and the icing (powdered) sugar highlights that design.
-The trick to enhancing the crinkle effect on these cookies is rolling the cookie dough balls in sugar before baking.
+As the cookies spread, they naturally crackle due to the combination of ingredients, and the powdered sugar coating highlights that design.
+The trick to enhancing the crinkle effect is rolling the dough balls in sugar before baking.
+For a slightly crispier exterior, you can double-coat the dough by rolling first in white sugar and then in icing sugar.

 Absolutely!
-Simply swap the all-purpose flour with your preferred gluten-free flour alternative.
-I love using Bob’s Red Mill 1-to-1 Gluten-Free Baking Blend as it is a straight swap for all-purpose (plain) flour.
+Simply swap the all-purpose flour for your preferred gluten-free flour blend.
+My favourite is Bob’s Red Mill 1-to-1 Gluten-Free Baking Blend, which works as a straight swap and gives excellent texture.

-The combination of baking soda and baking powder helps the cookies rise and spread in a way that forces the crinkle (or crackle) effect, while the sugar is used to highlight that design.
-Check out my Red Velvet Cookie recipe for another crinkle cookie option.
+Yes!
+The combination of baking soda and baking powder helps cookies rise and spread in a way that creates the signature crinkle.
+Sugar coating highlights the cracks.
+For another festive twist, try my Red Velvet Cookie recipe that also uses this technique.

-If you prefer to plan even further ahead, flash-freeze the dough balls then allow them to sit at room temperature for 5 minutes before rolling and coating them in sugar before baking.
-Add 2 to 3 minutes to the baking time.
+Yes!
+Flash-freeze the dough balls, then let them sit at room temperature for about 5 minutes before rolling and coating them in sugar.
+Add 2–3 minutes to the baking time to ensure they bake perfectly.

 Serving Tips